Taxation of international executives

 What income will be taxed during short-term assignments?

-For an individual whose assignment is not expected to, and in fact does not, exceed one year in duration, and whose tax home (regular or principal place of business) remains in his or her home country, certain travel, meals, and lodging expenses (away-from-home expenses) may be excludable from income.1
+For an individual whose assignment is not expected to, and in fact does not, exceed 1 year in duration, and whose tax home (regular or principal place of business) remains in their home country/territory, certain travel, meals, and lodging expenses (away-from-home expenses) may be excludable from income.

 Are there any additional matters that should be considered before initiating a short-term assignment in the United States?